decoursin/InterviewCodePuzzle/doc/nick.md

 abbreviations
 cns = column-names
 re = regex
-other abbreviations are pretty typical clojure style
+merch = the dataset created from the merchant-data runa = the dataset created from the runa-data other abbreviations are pretty typical clojure style or somewhat intuitive